bookofproofs/bookofproofs.github.io/_compile/help/cheat_sheet_source_files.md

 ## Properties in Front Matter - Overview

 The first section is the so-called **front matter**.
-Here you put a list of properties of your template.
+It contains a list of properties influencing the way your page will look like.
-These properties tell the compiler to process your markdown file specifically.
-Some properties are optional, some mandatory, depending on the property `layout`.

-The following table explains which properties are where possible and what they mean:
+The following table provides an overview of the available front matter properties.

 Property | Meaning | Possible values | Example
 :-----|:------ |:------ |:------